 First, the scientists synthesized nanofibers of vanadium pentoxide using water-soluble vanadium salt according to the procedure known for over 20 years.
 The rather unusual feature of this ceramic is that the fibers conduct electricity.
-This is possible because the metal oxide chains contain weakly bound electrons which can hop along them.
+This is possible because the metal oxide chains contain weakly bound electrons that can hop along them.

-The conductive fibers assembled into an elastic and strong paper – once the Stuttgart-based scientists had created the necessary conditions.
-They distributed the nanofibers suspended in water very thinly on a substrate, and afterwards let the aqueous film dry for several hours at room temperature, and then a few more hours at 40°C, slowly reducing the humidity in the climate chamber.
-This slow process allowed the fibres to assemble themselves into precisely parallel patterns.
+The conductive fibers assembled into an elastic and strong paper — once the Stuttgart-based scientists had created the necessary conditions.
+They distributed the nanofibers suspended in water very thinly on a substrate, and afterward let the aqueous film dry for several hours at room temperature, and then a few more hours at 40°C, slowly reducing the humidity in the climate chamber.
+This slow process allowed the fibers to assemble themselves into precisely parallel patterns.
 Finally, they annealed the film at 100 and 150°C, thus producing a transparent, orange paper whose thickness could be modified by changing the amount of nanofiber solution used (between 0.5 and 2.5 micrometers).

 The ceramic paper is more elastic and stronger than mother-of-pearl